WILLIAM (BILL) KRISEL, AIA (1924-2017)

 1964 - The Point Loma Towers, 3811 Marquette Place, San Diego CA. Name changed to Gables Point Loma and listed as 3801-3811 Marquette Place.
 Sold to LG Point Loma LP.

-1965 - The Bonita Woods housing tract, Bonita Woods Drive and Sweetwater Road, Chula Vista CA. Commissioned 1964.
+1965 - The Bonita Woods housing tract, Bonita Woods Drive and Sweetwater Road, Chula Vista CA. Commissioned in 1964.
 75 homes on a 41-acre site.
-Lawrence Drogin Construction was the builder on a site that was once part of an Indian camp from 4000-6000 years ago.
+Lawrence Drogin Construction was the builder on a site that was once part of a Native American camp from 4000-6000 years ago.
 Above example is 4822 Whipporwill.

-Around 1965 - 1337 North Kenter, Los Angeles CA. Attributed to Krisel.
+Around 1965 - 1337 North Kenter Avenue, Los Angeles CA. Attributed to Krisel.
 However owners Bruce and Aulana Peters report the designer was Kipp Stewart.
 Destroyed.
 New house built for the Peters in 1992, designed by Sheldon Caris.

 1965 - The Farrell Canyon Estates Development, Sonora Road, Palm Springs CA. This was an 48-house addition to a development built in 1963 by architects L. C. Majors and Associates.
 George Alexander was the developer.
 Unbuilt.
 The project was cut short when the Alexanders were killed in an airplane crash in 1965.